What Is an Excavator and What's It Used For?

 What's an auger?
 Or a stick?
 Or a slew ring?
 Don't worry; we'll explain all the most common parts of an excavator so you can sound like an excavator expert on the job site.

-- Sprockets — Connects to the final drives and rotates the tracks forward and backward
+- Sprockets—Connect to the final drives and rotate the tracks forward and backward

-- Slew ring (or swing bear or swing bearing) — The circular metal ring enables the excavator to rotate in a circle.
-Attaches the car body to the chassis
+- Slew ring (or swing bear or swing bearing)—The circular metal ring that attaches the car body to the chassis and lets the excavator to rotate in a circle

 The Dirt World is full of exciting machines like excavators.
-If you'd like to learn more about them and other aspects of the Dirt World, including industry news, expert insights, and best practices from the experts, download the BuildWitt app today.
-It's designed for the Dirt World.
+If you'd like to learn more about them and the rest of the Dirt World—including industry news, expert insights, and helpful tips—download the BuildWitt app today.

 Meet the Expert

 Ryan Galloway is the founder of a small, Brooklyn-based content and creative agency providing boutique services to a select group of corporate clients.
 The 18|Orion team has worked with some of the biggest brands in finance, media, and technology.
 They have grown audiences, driven engagement, and increased brand awareness and affinity.
 They're experts in how to merge data, storytelling, and service to deliver on ROI.